CecSve/InsectMobile_Biomass/README.md

 # InsectMobile_Biomass
-Insect biomass in De and DK
+Insect biomass in DE and DK

 Analysis for manuscript on insect biomass across different land-use intensities